 Carlos Luz is a PhD. student at the Federal University of Amapá (UNIFAP), in the Brazilian Amazon.
 His PhD aims to evaluate the capacity of eucalyptus plantations to maintain biodiversity, analyzing how these plantations influence the patterns of mammal diversity, and the importance of these plantations for mesocarnivores.
 The ultimate objective is to promote greater environmental sustainability of this economic activity.
 His PhD is being developed under the supervision of Prof. Renato Richard Hilário (UNIFAP).

-Beatriz Monteiro is an MSc. student at the Faculty of Sciences of the University of Lisbon (Master’s Program in Conservation Biology).
+Beatriz Monteiro is a MSc. student at the Faculty of Sciences of the University of Lisbon (Master’s Program in Conservation Biology).
 Her MSc dissertation is entitled” The Role of Forest Certification on the Conservation of Bird Communities” and aims to determine the impact of the structure and management (FSC Certification and no certification) of eucalyptus plantations on bird communities’ composition and structure.
 It is being developed under the supervision of Dra.
 Ana Isabel Leal (cE3c/FCUL) and Dr. Luís Miguel Rosalino (cE3c/FCUL).

 Maxime is a Master’s student in Conservation Biology.
 He is particularly interested in biodiversity conservation issues and has a botanical-oriented academic dossier.
 After completing his BA in Biology at Universidad Complutense de Madrid (UCM), he is currently an Erasmus student at the Universidade de Lisboa (FCUL).